JEK58/Task-Setting---Step-by-Step/Task-Setting.md

 **End of Speed Section:**
 - [ ] No soaring to reach a turnpoint on the final glide necessary?
-- [ ] No strong thermal areas overflying in final glide?
+- [ ] No strong thermal areas to pass during final glide?
-- [ ] No low ridge racing in final glide?
+- [ ] No low ridge racing on final glide?
-- [ ] Is starting the final glide too low altitude possible as good air masses are expected (no fullspeed final necessary)?
+- [ ] Is starting the final glide at too low altitude possible as good air masses are expected (no fullspeed final necessary)?
 - [ ] No 180° from ESS to goal?
-- [ ] Backwind to goal?
+- [ ] Tailwind to goal?
 - [ ] Landing options between ESS and goal?
 - [ ] Short distance between ESS and goal?
 - [ ] Minimum arrival altitude at ESS 200m?